mkatzef/function-magnitude/README.md

 # function-magnitude

-A tool for identifying the (big-O) runtime of a Python function.
-This is found by measuring the execution time of a given function for various input sizes, then using least-squares error to fit a selection of common runtime functions to the results.
+A tool for identifying the (big-O) run time of a Python function.
+This is found by measuring the execution time of a given function for various input sizes, then using least-squares error to fit a selection of common run time functions to the results.
 The fitted function with the smallest error is found and returned.

 ## Getting Started

 This project consists of two modules.
 * `arrays.py` - A class to represent matrices/vectors and perform typical operations including solving systems of linear equations.
-* `magnitude.py` - The collection of functions to measure function runtime and write data to csv.
+* `magnitude.py` - The collection of functions to measure function run time and write data to csv.

 ### Prerequisites